Free radicals are very reactive molecules that reproduce a response to the environmental toxins and cellular actions in your body.

 This potent antioxidant is somewhat different than other antioxidants.
 It not only helps you neutralize harmful free radicals, but it can cross the blood-brain barrier to help protect your brain and nervous system as well.*

-All this from a Glass of Red Wine?
+All This From a Glass of Red Wine?

-Subscribing to the French paradox, many folks believe that a good way to promote health is to drink a glass of red wine on a regular basis.*
+Many folks believe that a good way to promote health is to drink a glass of red wine on a regular basis.*

 There may be some truth here.
 Red wine does contain resveratrol.